kipurc/ClientSatApp/bluelist-mobiledata-mobileweb/README.md

 ```bash
 node app
 ```
-6. The sample app can then be accessed using this local url. http://localhost:3000/
+6. The sample app can then be accessed using this local URL: http://localhost:3000/
 7. You should see the mobile web user interface now displayed in your browser.